 - If you have a question, contact USA Rugby for a clarification.
 The easiest overarching guideline to know if your item is permitted; ‘If it has anything with plastic or metal of any kind is not allowed.’

 - There are different policies for men and women, but very few differences.
 Chest padding is allowed for women, but not men.
-Tights are allowed for women.
+Tights are allowed.
 Hijab headscarves and turbans are allowed for men and women.
 Best practice is when the headscarf is worn under a scrum cap, but not required.

 - Please do not waver on these banned items; they are for the safety of all players.
 If a player cannot play without a banned item, they should not be playing contact rugby until healthy enough to participate without that item.